Dankeskirche, Sebaldsbrück: Inauguration

 The three new churches, all named Dankeskirche, were consecrated with Weidemann's plaques on 27 November 1938 (Advent Sunday).
 The Dankeskirche in Sebaldsbrück had the same design as that of Osterholtz, whilst the smaller church in Gröpelingen was made entirely of wood.
 Located on Sattelhof in the middle of Sebaldsbrück, the Dankeskirche contained priest's quarters and pastoral office upstairs and prayer hall downstairs.
-A pipe organ from the W. Sauer Orgelbau Frankfurt (Oder) was installed.
+A pipe organ from the W. Sauer Orgelbaude in Frankfurt was installed.
 The Sebaldsbrück Dankeskirche functioned as a secondary church of the Horn Protestant parish.

 Commenting on the inauguration of the three 'Thanksgiving Churches', the Bremer Kirchenzeitung ('Bremen Church Newspaper') wrote that "[t]he church thanks God from the bottom of its heart that he sent us at the last hour the man who put an end to the Jewish spiritual contamination of German people and through National Socialism ensured the spiritual awakening of our people.
 Thus, the Regional Bishop Dr. Weidemann of the Bremen Evangelical Church has given thanks by giving the three newly built churches the name 'Thanksgiving Church'.
 This means that a ring of thanks has been placed around the city of Bremen, with the three new churches as sworn witnesses to the fact that the Bremen church people, today and in future times, will never forget the historical truth of 1933."